CinnamonfirJ/CinnamonfirJ/Readme.txt

 Hi there!
 I'm Jesse, a 23-year-old developer driven by persistence, curiosity, and an unshakable desire to build amazing things through code.
 My journey into tech began at age 14, where I explored game development, 3D modeling, and animation—long before I had the structure or platform to showcase it.

 Due to health and academic challenges, I had to pause—but never gave up.
 Today, I’m back, more determined than ever—learning, building, and catching up with purpose.

+> 🧬 Living with sickle cell anemia has shaped my discipline and drive.
+Every line of code I write today is a statement: I’m still here—and I’m just getting started.

 ---